mojomast/voice-rag-devplan-assistant/README.md

 - Find similar projects and related plans automatically

 **Next Steps:**
-See `PHASE4_PROGRESS.md` for detailed status and `nextphase.md` for complete roadmap.
+See `PHASE4_COMPLETE.md` for implementation summary and `nextphase.md` for Phase 5 roadmap.

 ## 📋 System Requirements